WHOIGit/nes-lter-growth-grazing-chl/methods.md

 Create a new table for each cruise gathering all the calculated k-values (apparent growth rates) for each treatment and filter type.
 The duration of each incubation is calculated from the date\_time\_utc\_end and the date\_time\_utc\_start for each experiment.
 All the triplicate T0 Chl-a conc are calculated (only those with iode\_quality\_flag = 1).
 T0 WSW mean Chla (Total = Chla, >10um = Chlau10, <10um = Chlad10) are reported in the new table, in addition to the % of Chl-a </>10um (Chlad10per and Chlau10per).
 Chlad10 = Chla - Chlau10.
 If Chlad10 < 0, Chlad10 = 0, Chlad10per = 0% and Chlau10per = 100%.
 k are calculated from each TF value.
-Up to 6 k values are then obtained for each treatment (dilution/nutrient/light) and filter type (>0&<200, >10&<200, >0 and >0&<10 ).
+Up to 6 k values are then obtained for each treatment (dilution/nutrient/light) and filter type (>0&<200, >10&<200, >0 and >0&<10).

-Based on >0&200 (GFF) and >10&<200 (10um filters, u10 = up 10), >0&<10 (d10 = down 10) Chl-a values and then corresponding k value sare calculated.
+Based on >0&200 (GFF) and >10&<200 (10um filters, u10 = up 10), >0&<10 (d10 = down 10) Chl-a values and then corresponding k values are calculated.
 For each triplicate, Chl-a d10 tripilcate values are calculated as the difference between the mean Chl-a value on >0&<200 and individual triplicate Chl-a values of >10&<200.
 Only data with QC = 1 are considered.
 If Chl-a d10 <0, then Chl-a conc and k are set to NaN.

 Inputs: CRUISE-chl-grazing-experiments-clean.csv files